MarkusOhADOP/Bidmad-iOS/README[ENG].md

 </details>

 ### Loading an App Open Ad
-App Open ads are shown to users when the app is brought to the foreground, monetizing the app loading screen.
+App Open ads are shown to users when the app is brought to the foreground, monetizing the app loading screen.<br>
-App Open Ads show app-branding on the top of the ad view so that the app users can be notified that they are using your app.
+App Open Ads show app-branding on the top of the ad view so that the app users can be notified that they are using your app.<br>
-BidmadSDK provides registerForAppOpenAdForZoneID method for easier App Open ad load.
+BidmadSDK provides registerForAppOpenAdForZoneID method for easier App Open ad load.<br>
-The registerForAppOpenAdForZoneID method reloads ads when the user closes the App Open Ad.
+The registerForAppOpenAdForZoneID method reloads ads when the user closes the App Open Ad.<br>

 <details markdown="1">
 <summary>ObjC</summary>